kbob/kbob.github.io/about.md

 Hi.
 I'm kbob.

+Sometimes kbob is short for Kernel Bob, which sort of explains the name of this 'blog.

 I'm a software engineer living in beautiful Eugene, Oregon, USA.
 Most of my career has been writing Linux and Unix system-level and networking code, but I've made some side excursions into graphics,